LiskHQ/lisk-docs/docs/about-lisk/governance.md

 ## Lisk DAO
 The Lisk DAO provides the opportunity for LSK token holders to participate in the overall governance of the Lisk project, including allocation of funds, protocol updates, or strategic directions.

-### Proposals
-#### Funding proposals
-A proposal for receiving a certain amount of funds to an address.
-If approved, the recipient receives the amount given in the proposal.

-The transfer from the [Lisk DAO treasury](#treasury) can be executed by anyone, once the proposal is approved.
-Funding proposals are **binding**, which means that no-one, not even the Onchain Foundation, can prevent the transfer, if the proposal passed.
-#### General proposals
-Generic, **non-binding** proposals about protocol parameters or the project direction in general that may be followed by the Lisk Foundation or not, depending also on feasibility and cost.

 ### Tools
 #### Discord
 The `#lisk-dao` channel in the [Lisk Chat](https://lisk.chat) Discord server is a comunity chat dedicated to discuss topics all around the Lisk DAO, share news and updates, or share ideas for new proposals.